devamop69/LavaBridge/README.md

   - User agent tracking
   - Manual IP blacklisting controls

 The web interface automatically refreshes every 5 seconds and can be manually refreshed as needed.
-Dark mode is available across all pages to reduce eye strain in low-light environments.

 ## Client Configuration Examples